Markdown and LaTeX#

 becomes Italic and Bold

-To quote test, use >
+To quote text, use >

 > Imagination is more important than knowledge.